 Generic Name: foscarnet (Intravenous route)

-The major toxicity of foscarnet sodium is renal impairment; therefore, frequent monitoring of serum creatinine, dose adjustment after renal function changes, and adequate hydration is necessary.
-Seizures related to plasma minerals and electrolyte alterations may occur.
-Monitor for changes and use mineral and electrolyte supplementation if necessary.
-Foscarnet sodium should only be used in immunocompromised patients with cytomegalovirus retinitis and mucocutaneous acyclovir-resistant herpes simplex virus infections .
+Renal impairment is the major toxicity of foscarnet.
+Frequent monitoring of serum creatinine, with dose adjustment for changes in renal function, and adequate hydration with administration of foscarnet is imperative.
+Seizures, related to alteration in plasma minerals and electrolytes, have been associated with foscarnet treatment.
+Therefore, patients must be carefully monitored for such changes and their potential sequelae.
+Mineral and electrolyte supplementation may be required.
+Foscarnet is indicated for use only in immunocompromised patients with cytomegalovirus retinitis and mucocutaneous acyclovir-resistant herpes simplex virus infections .

 Commonly used brand name(s)

 Therapeutic Class: Antiviral

 Uses For Foscavir

 Foscarnet injection is used to treat symptoms of cytomegalovirus (CMV) infection of the eyes in patients with acquired immune deficiency syndrome (AIDS).
 Foscarnet will not cure CMV eye infection, but it may help to control worsening of the symptoms.
 This medicine is also used to treat herpes simplex virus (HSV) infections of the skin and mucous membranes in people who are immunocompromised and whose infections did not improve with other treatment.
 Foscarnet may also be used for other serious viral infections as determined by your doctor.
 However, it does not work in treating certain viruses, such as the common cold or the flu.